History of Hemp

 2013 | The story of Charlotte Figi surfaces

 Charlotte Figi was born with an extremely severe and rare form of chronic epilepsy called myoclonic epilepsy of infancy, or Dravet’s Syndrome.
-The disorder is unique among child epileptic conditions in that is intractable – meaning it doesn’t respond to medication.
+The disorder is unique among child epileptic conditions in that it is intractable – meaning it doesn’t respond to medication.
 From the age of 3 months up until five years old, young Charlotte would routinely suffer from over 300 grand mal seizures a week, with no medication able to prevent the episodes, or reduce their intensity.
 However, when a national news story on CNN surfaced back in 2013, it was revealed that Charlotte’s seizures were all but eliminated when she started using a high-CBD strain of medical cannabis as a last resort.
 The story gained widespread national attention, and almost certainly galvanized legislation in support of CBD as a recognized medical therapy.

 2014 | Several states pass legislation for the legalization of CBD